femshima/chem-server/README.md

 1. Get GAMESS source code for linux, and place it under `./gamess`(it should look like `./gamess/gamess-current.tar.gz`)
 1. Get latest OpenBLAS source code, and place it under `./gamess`(it should look like `./gamess/OpenBLAS-0.3.21.tar.gz`)
-1. Build docker image(This will take few minutes, depending on your machine spec)
+1. Build docker image(This will take a few minutes, depending on your machine spec)

    ```bash
    docker build gamess -t gamess --build-arg OPENBLAS=<The version of OpenBLAS you want to use(for example, 0.3.21)>